 High levels of humidity are usually unhealthy for humans, but a home that’s too dry can cause wellness issues as well.
 Though everybody loves to keep their homes warm and toasty in the winter, an unpleasant side effect of this is that the indoor air can get too dry.
-This is bad news if you have family members with asthma or other respiratory ailments, as air that’s too dry can also prolong colds, which any commercial air conditioner install expert can tell you.
+This is bad news if you have family members with asthma or other respiratory ailments, as the air that’s too dry can also prolong colds, which any commercial air conditioner install expert can tell you.
 This means that you’ll need a humidifier in your home before winter hits.
 Although you’re probably thinking of getting a portable humidifier, you should first read about why a whole-home humidifier may be just what you need.

 Pros of Using a Whole-Home Humidifier

 Commercial air conditioning experts typically recommend whole-home humidifiers because they can be installed and then virtually forgotten.
-You don’t have to worry if your humidifier is out of water, as it draws from your home’s water supply system.
-You can also control your humidifier with a remote control, which adds to the convenience.
+You don’t have to worry if your humidifier is out of the water, as it draws from your home’s water supply system.
+You can also control your humidifier with remote control, which adds to the convenience.
 In addition, it’s a lot quieter than a portable unit, so you may not even notice when it’s running.
 If you decide to sell your home, remember to mention that you have a whole-home humidifier, as it will likely enable you to raise your asking price.

 Cons of Using a Whole-Home Humidifier